Add and Configure Images in HTML Emails

 Images Links are Unchanged

-Image URLs remain as defined.
-Ideal for URLs with tracking parameters.
+Image URLs remain exactly as defined.

 Images are Inlined (Offline HTML)